lulu70/vegan-site/content/printViews/high-protein-vegan-burgers.md

 11. Add the chickpea flour, wheat gluten and spelt flour, stir to get a well blended mixture.
 12. With wet palms, make 12 even balls and flat them to a burger shape, about 2 cm thick.
 13. Heat a non-stick pan and sprinkle a bit of olive oil, then fry the burgers 3-4 minutes on each side with a cover.
-14. Serve it hot in a bun or any way you like.
+14. Serve it hot in a bun or any way you like.<br/>

-Enjoy!
+enjoy!